riakashyap/POS_Simulator/Design_Principles.md

 called to collect user feedback.
-The controller principle makes the code modular and easy to maintain by separating the application's main logic from the implementation details of the payment processing and feedback collection.
+The controller principle makes the code modular and easy to maintain by separating the application's main logic from the implementation details of the payment processing and feedback collection.</br>